Artorize/artorizer-frontend/docs/ROUTER-API.md

 Get job status.
 Checks Redis first for processing jobs, then falls back to backend for completed jobs.

 **Authentication**: Optional - uses `optionalAuth` middleware.
+- **When authenticated** (session cookie present):
+    - User context is forwarded to backend via `X-User-Id`, `X-User-Email`, `X-User-Name` headers
-If authenticated, user headers are forwarded to backend for access control (backend can restrict users to only see their own jobs).
+    - Backend can restrict users to only see their own jobs
+    - More detailed information may be returned for owned artwork
+- **When anonymous** (no session cookie):
+    - Job status can be queried by job_id
+    - Access control depends on backend configuration
+    - Limited details may be returned for privacy

 #### Example